 - that God created the world directly and not through an evolutionary process

 McGee’s explanation in his own words: McGee was once asked why he left the Presbyterian church on a radio program.
 Here is his answer:

 McGee believed these fundamental truths of the Christian faith.
 He also taught and preached them.
 McGee promoted these doctrines on his radio program and in his commentaries.
 It didn’t surprise many people that he took issue when certain leaders in the PCUSA abandoned these teachings and replaced them with unorthodox teachings.

 See my video about J Vernon McGee’s commentaries below.

 A Calvinist holds to the theological teachings of John Calvin.
 Though Calvin himself didn’t create the acronym T.U.L.I.P. to summarize his theology, it’s conventionally used to teach his theology.
 T.U.L.I.P. stands for:

 - Perseverance of the Saints

-Some would describe McGee’s theology has having elements of Calvinist beliefs in it, but others would say since Calvinism is an interconnected system, one can’t affirm some aspects of it, and deny other aspects of it, because that is tantamount to denying the entire paradigm.
+Some would describe McGee’s theology as having elements of Calvinist beliefs in it.
+Still, others would say since Calvinism is an interconnected system, one can’t affirm some aspects of it and deny other aspects of it because that is tantamount to denying the entire paradigm.